iotexproject/iotex-docs/docs/developer/hardware/pebble-backend-configuration.md

 ## Visualize the Data on Thingsboard

-To visualize some data, you can use the `mock` tool to generate and send some test data compliant with the Pebble data specs.
+### Receive Pebble MQTT data

+To visualize data from your Pebble, you need to change the Pebble firmware configuration to have it send messages to your backend service public endpoint instead of the default endpoint `trypebble.io:8080`, to do so you must change the `Asset Tracker > IoTeX Hosted MQTT broker hostname` firmware setting accordingly: see the ["Configure the Firmware"](http://localhost:8080/developer/hardware/pebble-firmware-configure) doc to learn ho to configure the Pebble firmware.

 ### Inject Mock Data

+Alternatively, if you want to visualize some data when you do not have a Pebble device available, you can use the `mock` tool to generate and send some test data compliant with the Pebble data specs.
-Run the following on the sPebble Backend server:
+Run the following on the Pebble Backend server:

 ```
 cd pebble-backend-master/scripts